Last Updated on May 31, 2022 by Bilingual Kidspot

 Practice Reading while Eating Breakfast

-This is a great opportunity to start teaching your child to recognise letters of the alphabet and eventually read.
+This is a great opportunity to start teaching your child to recognise letters of the alphabet and eventually learn to read.
 Give your child a cereal box and let him try to name each of the letters.
 My four year old loves this and he is getting really good at it too.

 With all the different sized letters and different fonts on different boxes it’s a great way for kids to learn to read when you don’t have time to sit and read a book.
 And reading different types of things, introduces different types of vocabulary.